Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so baseline is 3.
-The description adds value by stating that inputs should come from prepare_inputs ('Full ProveInputs object from prepare_inputs'), contextualizing the parameter beyond the schema's generic description.
+Schema coverage is 100%, so the baseline is 3.
+The description adds value by linking the 'inputs' parameter to the 'prepare_inputs' sibling tool ('Full ProveInputs object from prepare_inputs'), providing context beyond the schema for one parameter.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.